Defintion of an expatriate

 First and for Larousse dictionary, an expatriate is someone who is expatriated, or who expatriated himself/herself.
 This word is usually used to design someone who live is another country than his/her home country / country of nationality.

 At first sight, one considers that an expatriate is someone who live in another country.
 Thus, this country is different to his/her home country or to his/her country of nationality.
 No matter if the expatriate works or not.
 Anyway, no matter also if the expatriate stays several months or several years in the country.
 At the same time, no one takes into account agreements between the country of expatriation with the home country, or with the country of nationality.

-The social security’s definition of expatriates
+Social security’s definition of expatriates

 The word expatriate is precisely define by entities such as the social security.
-The expatriation is indeed distinguished from the short or long term assignment.
+Thus, the expatriation is indeed distinguished from the short or long term assignment.
 The social security considers the length of stay abroad, the contract between the employee and the employer, which entity pays the salary… to define where contributions should be paid.

 For more information, please read:

 How is considered an expatriate by the fiscal administration